-3.1.
-All development proposals should be determined in accordance with national planning policy and guidance and the Council's development plan unless material planning considerations indicate otherwise.
+- 3.1.
+All development proposals should be determined in accordance with national planning policy and guidance and the Council's development plan unless material planning considerations indicate otherwise. - 3.2.

-- 3.2.
 Test Valley's Development Plan includes the Adopted Revised Test Valley Borough Local Plan 2011- 2029, made (adopted) Neighbourhood Plans and the Hampshire Minerals and Waste Plan (2013).
 A five year review of the Adopted Revised Local Plan was undertaken in January 2021 and concluded that the spatial strategy remains sound and plan policies remain up to date and continue to provide a robust basis for decision making in the determination of planning applications.
-This SPD supports the delivery of the Adopted Revised Local Plan 2011 - 2029 and will be an important material consideration.
+This SPD supports the delivery of the Adopted Revised Local Plan 2011 2029 and will be an important material consideration.
 The main relevant policy is COM15 which sets out specific infrastructure requirements to support the strategic allocations identified within the individual site allocation policies.
 Infrastructure requirements for all other proposals are assessed on a site-by-site basis in accordance with relevant Local Plan Policies. - 3.3.
 The Council is currently in the process of preparing the next Local Plan and is at Stage 1, Regulation 18 stage.
 Following the Adoption of the next Local Plan, this SPD will be updated. - 3.4.
 Alongside the Development Plan there are a number of other relevant documents and strategies which development proposals will need to consider.
 This includes the Council's Village Design Statements, Masterplans for Andover and the South of Romsey Town Centre, along with Hampshire County Council's plans and strategies.
-Hampshire County Council also have an Infrastructure and Planning Policy document setting out its approach to seeking planning contributions and how it will engage with the planning process reflecting the services they provide.
+Hampshire County Council have also consulted on draft Guidance for Planning Obligations and Infrastructure in February and March 2023 setting out its approach to seeking planning contributions and how it will engage with the planning process reflecting the services they provide.
+Regard should be had to the Hampshire County Council's guidance and policies.